Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Model Training <a name="clftree-model-training"></a>

-Instantiating and training our Decision Tree model is done using the below code.
-We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.
+Instantiating and training the Decision Tree model was done using the below code.
+I used the *random_state* parameter to ensure I got reproducible results, and this helped me understand any improvements in performance with changes to model hyperparameters.

 ```python
 # Instantiate our model object